dariolggomez/React-Poster/README.md

 ## Technologies Used

-- **React**: Utilizes the latest React features for efficient UI development, including hooks and the context API for state management.
+- **React**: Utilizes the latest React features for efficient UI development.
 - **CSS Modules**: Employs CSS Modules for component-scoped styling, ensuring that styles are consistent and do not clash across the application.
 - **React Router**: Implements React Router for seamless navigation within the application without full page reloads.